Below we outline the health and cost reduction outcomes shared by Mainstay’s subscribing organizations.

 - waist/hips measurements

-- Post 18 months and ongoing Mainstay, 71% of participants are at, or consistently moving toward, a normal BMI.
+- Post 18 months and ongoing My25, 71% of participants are at, or consistently moving toward, a normal BMI.
 Of the people who were obese at program start, 29% are no longer obese and are consistently moving toward a normal BMI.

 - Physical activity markedly increases as the above clinical wellness gains register.